 Days 10–14: Investigate Bishapur, Persepolis and Firuzabad from Shiraz.

-Emirates and Qatar airlines have daily flights from Australia to Tehran.
+The tour begins and ends at our hotel in Tehran.
+Emirates and Qatar Airways offer daily flights from most Australian cities into Tehran.
 Contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.